steven05sanchez/Enterprise-IAM-Lab/README.md

 Assign administrative roles based on job responsibilities.

-## Tasks Completed
+### Tasks Completed

 - Assigned the Helpdesk Administrator role
 - Assigned the User Administrator role
-- Limited administrative access based on user responsibilities
+- Limited administrative access based on business needs

-## What I Learned
+### What I Learned

-This phase helped me understand that not every IT employee should have full administrative privileges.
-Administrative roles should only be assigned when required.
+I learned that administrative roles should only be assigned when necessary instead of giving every IT employee full administrative privileges.

 ---